SparebankenVest/azure-key-vault-to-kubernetes/README.md

       name: <name of azure key vault object to sync>
       type: <object type in azure key vault to sync>
       version: <optional - version of object to sync>
-      contentType: <only applicable when type is the special multi-key-value-secret - either application/x-json or application/x-yaml - >
+      contentType: <only applicable when type is the special multi-key-value-secret - either application/x-json or application/x-yaml>
   output:
-    secret:
+    secret: # required for Basic mode (output is Kubernetes Secret)
-      name: <optional - name of the kubernetes secret to create - defaults to this resource metadata.name>
+      name: <required - name of the kubernetes secret to create - defaults to this resource metadata.name>
       dataKey: <required when type is opaque - name of the kubernetes secret data key to assign value to - ignored for all other types>
       type: <optional - kubernetes secret type - defaults to opaque>
 ```